jasonbayton/11ty/_src/android/considerations-for-choosing-android-in-the-enterprise.md

 As above, an NFC bump makes sense where many devices are located in close proximity, while QR code and DPC identifier offer a means for remote provisioning in ways that are easy to understand.

-For newer devices (8.0+) to be ready to provision straight from the box, zero-touch enrolment provides the ability to pre-configure devices before the box is even opened.
+For devices to be ready to provision straight from the box, zero-touch enrolment provides the ability to pre-configure devices before the box is even opened, and is supported on all GMS-certified devices running Android 8.0 and above.

-For Samsung devices running Knox 2.8 or higher, the very same is supported through Knox Mobile Enrolment (without the 8.0 requirement).
+For Samsung devices, Knox Mobile Enrolment (KME) offers the same capability and is deeply integrated with the Knox ecosystem.

-More information of provisioning methods can be found in [What is Android Enterprise and why is it used?](/android/what-is-android-enterprise-and-why-is-it-used/#diving-deeper-with-work-managed-devices) and this handy [infographic](/android/infobyte-did-you-know-android-enterprise-work-managed-provisioning-methods/).
+More information on provisioning methods can be found in the [provisioning methods guide](/android/android-enterprise-provisioning-methods/) and this handy [infographic](/android/infobyte-did-you-know-android-enterprise-work-managed-provisioning-methods/).

 ### Form factor

 Are phones and tablets too.. *consumer*?
 Does your organisation rely on fixed endpoints, smartphone systems, bespoke logistics or warehouse scanners, specialised interactive displays, or something else?

-Not only has Android shipped on phones and tablets in screen sizes ranging from the [minute](https://www.palm.com/product) to the [enormous](https://www.samsung.com/uk/tablets/galaxy-view-18-4-t670/), Android can be equally found on rugged devices, smart displays, point-of-sale endpoints, projectors and many other specialised hardware types.
+Not only has Android shipped on phones, tablets and foldables in all shapes and sizes, Android can be equally found on rugged devices, smart displays, point-of-sale endpoints, XR headsets, vehicles, projectors, and many other specialised hardware types.

 If a form factor doesn’t exist that suits an organisation's needs, one can be developed with any number of specialist hardware manufacturers.